syncfusion-content/javascript-docs/js/api/ejChart.md

-DashArray of the connector line.
+Opacity of the connector line.